cballenar/lighthouse-batch-reporter/README.md

-# Run Lighthouse Report on Multiple Pages
+# Lighthouse Batch Reporter

 This script runs a Lighthouse report on multiple pages and saves the results in HTML and JSON.

-The reports will be saved in an output directory with a subdirectory with today's date.
-Use this script to obtain consistent reports on multiple pages, on multiple dates.
+The reports will be saved in an output directory, organized into subdirectories named with today's date.
+This script ensures consistent reports for multiple pages across different dates.

 ## Setup